wavemaker/docs/learn/on-premise/wme-prerequisites.md

 - **IP Address**
     - one static IP for accessing the Platform machine from your network.
     - Machine Static IP: This is the IP assigned to machine during setup and should be accessible on your network, or
-        - In case of VM's, it will be the local IP address, which should be routable from in your LAN.
+        - In case of VM's, it will be the local IP address, which should be rout table from in your LAN.
         - In case of AWS instance: Private static IP for the instance within your VPC (assigned via eth0 or via ENI on eth1,ens5)
 - **DNS Mapping**: Map a domain to the above IP for easy access: